Anisotropy-induced spin parity effects

-The purpose of this Letter is to put forth a comprehensive and generic scheme for generating spin parity effects.
-The key lies in the use of \textit{anisotropic interactions} and works in any spatial dimension, which is to be compared with how spin parity effects---including those mentioned above usually have dimension-specific origins.
-We are also motivated by rapid theoretical~\cite{Altman2003} and experimental~\cite{Chung2021, deHond2022} progress in cold-atom physics that has come a long way toward making higher-$S$ quantum spin systems with strong anisotropy a plausibility.
+Given how SPEs continue to shed new light on quantum condensed matter, it is desirable to have a generic and comprehensive scheme with which to generate them.
+The purpose of this Letter is to put forth just such a method.
+Our approach incorporates \textit{anisotropic interactions} as its key element and works in any spatial dimension, which is to be compared with how SPEs, including those mentioned above, usually have dimension-specific origins.
+We are also motivated by rapid theoretical~\cite{Altman2003} and experimental~\cite{Chung2021, deHond2022} progress in cold-atom physics that have come a long way toward implementing higher-$S$ quantum spin systems with strong anisotropy.

-To best illustrate our strategy, we apply it to a one-dimensional (1D) quantum spin system which has the merit of 1) being amenable to detailed analysis and 2) exhibiting a clear spin parity effect that manifests itself in raw finite-size numerical data.
-Feasibility aside, this problem turns out to be interesting in its own rights.
-The finite-size effect studied, while long-known has a topological significance (in the sense of Haldane~\cite{Haldane1981_JPhys}) that had gone unnoticed.
-Behavior reminiscent to those of chiral ferromagnets are also identified~\cite{Note1}.
+To best illustrate our strategy, we apply it to a one-dimensional (1D) quantum spin system which has the merit of (1) being amenable to detailed analysis and (2) exhibiting a clear SPE that manifests itself in raw finite-size numerical data.
+Feasibility aside, this problem turns out to be interesting in its own rights: The finite-size effect studied, while long known, has a topological significance (in the sense of Haldane~\cite{Haldane1981_JPhys}) that had gone unnoticed.
+The anisotropy-induced SPE in this model is nontrivial in that it evades detection by LSM-type arguments.
+Finally, it can be considered an immediate target for cold-atom implementations.
+Generalizations to a far wider range of quantum magnets will be discussed afterwards.

-Finally, one expects the 1D case to be the most likely target for a cold-atom implementation.
-Later on we discuss how the key elements generalize to a wider variety of spin systems.

-\textit{Model and exact diagonalization.}--- The Hamiltonian of our choice is
+\textit{Model and exact diagonalization.} The Hamiltonian of our choice is

-The $J (> 0)$ and $H$ terms are the exchange and Zeeman interactions, respectively, while the $K (\geq 0)$ term is an easy-plane single-ion anisotropy.
+The $J (> 0)$ and $H$ terms are the exchange and Zeeman interactions, respectively, while the $K (\geq 0)$ term is an easy-plane single-ion anisotropy. $L$ stands for the number of sites.
 We impose a periodic boundary condition, with the system always consisting of an even number of sites.

-We display in the first two rows of Fig.~\ref{fig:numerical_results} how the ground state expectation value of magnetization, $m_z := \frac{1}{L} \sum_{j=1}^{L} \braket{\hat{S}_j^z}_{\mathrm{GS}}$ evolves as a function of $H$.
-(Hereafter $L$ will stand for the number of sites.)
-Here $J$ has been set to unity.
-The numerical exact diagonalization was performed for various values of $S$ with the use of QuSpin~\cite{Weinberg2017, Weinberg2019, Note2}.
+We display in the first two rows of Fig.~\ref{fig:numerical_results} how the GS expectation value of the magnetization, $m_z := \frac{1}{L} \sum_{j=1}^{L} \braket{\hat{S}_j^z}_{\mathrm{GS}}$, evolves as a function of $H$.
+Here, $J$ is set to unity.
+The numerical exact diagonalization was performed for various values of $S$ with the use of QuSpin~\cite{Weinberg2017, Weinberg2019, Note1}.